OpenLI-NZ/openli/doc/ProvisionerDoc.md

   of the agencies specified elsewhere in this configuration file).
 * Access type -- the technology used to provide the target with Internet access (e.g. DSL, Fiber, Wireless, etc).

-An IP intercept must also include ONE of the following parameters, which is used to identify the intercept target.

 * User -- the username assigned to that user within your AAA system.
+This is required, even if the target is only using static IP addresses.

+An IP intercept may also include ONE of the following parameters, which is used to identify the intercept target.

 * ALU Shim ID -- if you are using OpenLI to convert Alcatel-Lucent intercepts to ETSI-compliant records, this is the value that will be in the intercept-id fields of the packets emitted by the mirror.